-27.8 Working time may or may not happen to coincide with the time for which a worker receives pay or with the time during which he/she may be required to work under a contract of employment.
-Working time will include time taken for training purposes, civic and public duties, health and safety and trade union duties.

-- 27.9 Employees will normally not be expected to work more than 48 hours per each seven-day period calculated over an averaging period of 17 weeks.
-In exceptional circumstances, for those health professionals involved in the need for continuous care relating to reception, treatment or care of patients, the reference period may be extended by agreement with locally recognised unions to a maximum of 26 weeks. - 27.10 Unless it is agreed with locally recognised unions to the contrary, the averaging reference period (as per paragraph 27.9) is the 17 weeks immediately preceding each day in the course of a worker's employment. - 27.11 Working time will be calculated exclusive of meal breaks except where individuals are required to work during meals in which case such time should be counted as working time.
+- 27.8 Working time may or may not happen to coincide with the time for which a worker receives pay or with the time during which he/she may be required to work under a contract of employment.
+Working time will include time taken for training purposes, civic and public duties, health and safety and trades union duties. - 27.9 Employees will normally not be expected to work on average more than 48 hours per each seven-day period, calculated over 17 weeks.
+In exceptional circumstances the reference period may be extended, by agreement with locally recognised unions, to a maximum of 52 weeks. - 27.10 Unless it is agreed with locally recognised unions to the contrary, the averaging reference period (as per paragraph 27.9) is the 17 weeks immediately preceding each day in the course of a worker's employment. - 27.11 Working time will be calculated exclusive of meal breaks except where individuals are required to work during meals, in which case such time should be counted as working time.